-The median salary for a Machine Learning Engineer in 2026 is $234K, based on our analysis of 312 recent job postings.
-Compensation typically ranges from $193K at the 25th percentile to $270K at the 75th percentile, reflecting differences in experience, location, and company stage.
+The median salary for a Machine Learning Engineer in 2026 is $234K, based on data from our proprietary Atlas platform which includes analysis of 312 recent job postings.
+Compensation typically ranges from $193K at the 25th percentile to $270K at the 75th percentile, reflecting differences in experience, location, and company stage from seed-stage startups to established public companies.

 Looking closer at the distribution, the 25th percentile salary stands at $193K.
 This often represents engineers earlier in their career, those at smaller seed-stage companies, or those in less competitive geographies.
 On the higher end, the 75th percentile reaches $270K.
-Engineers at this level typically bring more experience, specialized skills, or work at well-funded growth companies and established public companies.
+Engineers at this level typically bring more experience, specialized skills, or work at well-funded growth companies and established public companies like Palantir.
+Recruiting from Scratch proactively sources pre-qualified candidates for these roles, often delivering offers in 29 days.

 These figures are drawn directly from real company career pages, giving us a grounded view of what companies are actually budgeting for this critical role.
 The range accounts for varying levels of seniority, from senior individual contributors to staff-level Machine Learning Engineers.